What is an LMS?

 New advancements in learning technology have helped to support evolving training needs and have basically revolutionized the e-learning space.
 More advanced learning software applications now provide improved data collection activities and support activities such as mobile learning and gamification to help achieve greater engagement, boost productivity, and promote continuous learning and upskilling (honestly, do you even need a genie anymore?).

-Online training platforms, such as Docebo, go beyond basic LMS functionality with social learning features and by leveraging Artificial Intelligence (AI) (we are and have always been from the future 😊).
+Online training platforms, such as Docebo Learn LMS, go beyond basic LMS functionality with features such as social learning, upskilling and reskilling, extended enterprise, and more.
+This can be done by fostering the powers of Artificial Intelligence (AI) in your training platform (That’s right, it’s time to let AI do the heavy lifting for you).
 Sophisticated AI technology grows to understand each learner’s behavior, and creates unique, personalized learning experiences.
 The cherry on top is that social learning lets learners consult peer mentors, ask questions, and collaborate.

 Research by Brandon Hall Group shows that 54% of organizations who have invested in learning technology have seen improvements in productivity and engagement.
 Additionally, 91% of these organizations also reported a stronger link between learning and organizational performance.